-PW [00:11:09] Yeah, Yeah, I know.
+PW [00:11:09] Yes, yeah, I know.
 People said to me at the time, "Why didn't you write a book?"
-And, I mean, I just.
-I just didn't.
-But it was extremely interesting, because again, it was original research and I had to, had to go to the Archives and spent a lot of time there.
-And also one of the interesting things we did, Howie had, as I said, Howie had done so many interviews and I had done some and the, Derek Reimer, who was the head of the Archives at the time and did the Sound Heritage series, he asked me if I would guest, be a guest editor on Sound Heritage Magazine, which we called Fighting for Labour, and that, that was very interesting.
-So again, those tapes, they were.
-I can still hear.
-Like this was this was a long time ago.
+I mean, I just, I just didn't.
+But it was extremely interesting, because again it was original research and I had to go to the archives and spent a lot of time there.
+Also one of the interesting things we did, Howie had, as I said, Howie had done so many interviews and I had done some and Derek Reimer, who was the head of the archives at the time and did the Sound Heritage series, he asked me if I would be a guest editor on a Sound Heritage magazine, which we called Fighting for Labour, and that was very interesting.
+So again, those tapes, I can still hear.
+Like this was a long time ago.
 I think that was 1978.
-I can still hear the voices of the, of the people that we interviewed for that.
+I can still hear the voices of the people that we interviewed for that.

-DS [00:12:11] So these were the tapes.
-We now call them the Howie Smith Collection at the Royal B.C.
+DS [00:12:11] So these were the tapes we now call them the Howie Smith Collection at the Royal B.C.
 Museum.